tailcallhq/graphql-conf-2024-hackathon/README.md

 - We might add new tests and modify the existing ones to ensure its there is no hardcoding and its a level playing field for all.
 - If you questions or doubts about the hackathon, connect with us on [Discord] or [Twitter] or the only two people in that bright yellow T-Shirt they'd be glad to say 👋.

+### Rules

+- The solution should be provided as pull-request to this repo from participant's fork.
+- The pull-request should contain only file additions inside `/projects/${participant_name}` without changes in the other repo files or other participants code.
+- The solution could be implemented in any language or framework or using specific tools within the scope of the license granted by used tools.
+The only prohibition is the use of the [tailcall](https://github.com/tailcallhq/tailcall/) tool.
+- The solution should contain all source code and setup that is required to understand how the solution was achieved and how to run it.
+- Cooperation on single solution is acceptable, but only the author of the pr will be eligible to win the prize.
+- In case of the multiple solutions with identical code will be candidates for prize only the solution that was added first will be eligible for prize.